Best Hiking Hat: The Best for Outdoor Adventure

 Most Versatile

 Multifunctional?
 Yep!
-The Sun Runner is, essentially, two hats in one – both a simple but high-quality baseball cap and a full-blown, legionnaire-style sun hat.
+The Sun Runner is, essentially, two hats in one – both a simple but high-quality hiking baseball cap and a full-blown, legionnaire-style sun hat.
 In cap mode, the mesh side panels and large brim help keep sweat and glare to a minimum, whilst also protecting your face.
 In sun hat mode, you get full face and neck protection from the extended neck cape.

 • PROs